twopirllc/pandas-ta/README.md

 # Use timed if you want to see how long it takes to run.
 df.ta.strategy(timed=True)

 # You can change the number of cores to use.
-Though the
+The default is the the number of
+# cpus you have.
+Not utilizing all your cores will result in quicker results.
-# default will usually be best
+# For instance if you have 4 CPUs, then cores=2 will be quicker.
-df.ta.strategy(cores=4)
+df.ta.strategy(cores=2)

 # Maybe you do not want certain indicators.
 # Just exclude (a list of) them.